Skyaloh/middleware/README.md

 ### Step 1: Client Registration API

-The Client Registration API > /api/middleware/access-token is used to register the middleware to the SCORE ENGINE.
+The Client Registration API > /api/middleware/access-token is used to register the middleware to the SCORE ENGINE and retrieve the ClIENT_TOKEN.
 This is called by LMS Service via REST when retrieving the CLIENT_TOKEN for customer score querying.

 ### Step 2: Transactions API